About Time Is the Underrated Movie I Recommend to Anyone in Need of a Pick-Me-Up

 About Time follows a young man, Tim, through the most pivotal moments of his life as he also navigates his family’s ability to time travel.
 Sounds supernatural enough, but a science fiction adventure it is not.
 In fact, Tim uses this “power” to fulfill an ordinary life: he finds love, he gets married, he pursues a career, he and his wife have children.
 The Richard Curtis film strikes a similarly charming tone to its cousins, Love Actually and Notting Hill.
 I would argue About Time leaves you with greater emotional pay-off in the end.

-It's the onscreen version of comfort food: warm, cosy, and only slightly cheesy, as any movie (or meal) should be.
+It’s the onscreen version of comfort food: warm, cozy, and only slightly cheesy, as any movie (or meal) should be.

 The movie’s fantastic writing is only improved by its incredible cast.
 Yes, I’m talking about Domhnall Gleeson, Rachel McAdams, and Bill Nighy, as well as the actors who’ve since seen an explosion of fame, like Margot Robbie and Vanessa Kirby.
 They kept this story of red dress weddings and tea by the sea from becoming saccharine, and instead make the film’s quirkiness beautifully relatable.

 The soundtrack matches every peak and valley of the plotline.
 From “Friday I’m in Love” to “Back to Black” and the ever-iconic “Il Mondo,” I still go back to this tracklist when I’m in need of a pick-me-up.
 True story: I was this close to choosing “How Long Will I Love You?” for my wedding first dance.